shah-zeb-naveed/data-structures-and-algorithms/README.md

   - two coordinates are on the same diagonal if and only if r1 - c1 == r2 - c2.
     - Or the plus ones???
   - This leads to the following idea: remember the value of that diagonal as groups[r-c]
-- In some cases, you might need an additional matrix with similar dimensions to store intermediate results for 2D matrix problems.
-  - Evaluate if using the input matrix directly is feasible and allowed.

 # Time and Space Complexity Analysis